2 World Trade Center: Original building (1972–2001)

 At 9:03 a.m.
-EDT on September 11, 2001, five terrorists crashed United Airlines Flight 175 into the southern face of the South Tower.
+EDT on September 11, 2001, five terrorists crashed United Airlines Flight 175 into the southern face of the South Tower, shortly after American Airlines Flight 11 had hit the North Tower.
 Three buildings in the World Trade Center complex, including 2 WTC, collapsed due to fire-induced structural failure.
-The light construction and hollow nature of the structures allowed the jet fuel to penetrate far inside the towers, igniting many large fires simultaneously over a wide area of the impacted floors.
-The fuel from the planes burned at most for a few minutes, but the contents of the buildings burned over the next hour to hour and a half.
+The South Tower collapsed at 9:59 a.m. after burning for 56 minutes in the fire caused by the impact of United Airlines Flight 175 and the explosion of its fuel.